 CAR-T cell therapy center CAR-T programs represent the fastest-growing subspecialty employment segment for hematology NPs.
 Cytokine release syndrome (CRS) and immune effector cell-associated neurotoxicity syndrome (ICANS) require close monitoring in the days following infusion – NPs provide the round-the-clock coverage this demands.
 As CAR-T therapy expands from relapsed/refractory large B-cell lymphoma to earlier-line indications and new disease types, the workforce demand for experienced CAR-T NPs is increasing faster than the supply.

-NCI-designated cancer center vs community hospital NCI-designated cancer centers (there are 72 in the US) attract the highest disease volumes, the most subspecialized NP roles, and patients with the most complex presentations.
-Community oncology hospitals provide broader scope with less subspecialization — an NP may manage both solid tumors and hematologic conditions rather than focusing on a single disease group.
-Academic centers typically offer structured orientation, mentorship, and AOCNP support; community settings often offer higher compensation.
+NCI-designated cancer center vs community hospital NCI-designated cancer centers (74 in the US across 37 states and DC, the majority of them Comprehensive Cancer Centers, alongside a small number of Clinical and Basic Laboratory centers – the latter conduct research rather than treat patients) attract the highest disease volumes, the most subspecialized NP roles, and patients with the most complex presentations.
+Community oncology hospitals provide broader scope with less subspecialization – an NP may manage both solid tumors and hematologic conditions rather than focusing on a single disease group.

 Subspecialty areas